PatrickKoss/lecture-ws-development-of-a-db-app/database-first/README.md

-# lecture_ws_2021
+# Introduction
-> Simple backend for showing different approaches to read and write into a database
+Simple backend for showing different approaches to read and write into a database

 ## Getting Started with Docker
 Start the backend without building it: